 For the Sennheisers, typically you’ll find the setting to change transmission frequencies and channels under the Main Menu, then Advanced, then Tune.
 Find out more than you’ll ever need to know via their site.
 On the Lectrosonics, there is an access door you flip open with two switches inside – one for channel and one for operating frequency.
 More on that subject can also be found on their site.

-If you’re a paranoid sort, here’s a full list of no-no devices straight from the horse’s mouth.
+If you’re the paranoid type, here’s a full list of no-no devices straight from the horse’s mouth.
 I reiterate that this is U.S. regulation only.
-If you’re the planning sort, here’s a Frequency Finder for snagging an open channel.
+If you’re the planning type, here’s a Frequency Finder for snagging an open channel.
 Lastly, if you’re filming an event and using lavs for sound (common at weddings), get friendly with the sound technician (just how friendly is up to you).
 Often they can tell you exactly how to set your lavs in conjunction with their own audio gear for interference-free sound.

 Latest posts by Alexandria Huff (see all)